 - From our family to yours

-- Married twenty-three years to my wonderful husband and best friend.
-We have 3 "home-grown" kids, 1 hand-picked by God from Africa and 1 very hyper-active dog.
+- Married twenty-five years to my wonderful husband and best friend.
+We have 3 "home-grown" kids and 1 hand-picked by God from Africa.
 Our life is blessed.
 We are a close knit family with strong Christian beliefs.
-And just recently we have bought ourselves a farm.
-Do we know what we are doing?
-Nope.
 Come along with us on our journey…you might have a great laugh or two.

 Wednesday, February 18, 2015